10 Day Master Plant Dieta & Integration Retreat

 This first day will also mark the beginning of the detox process, which includes a Master Plant Sauna and a Flower Bath to cleanse, protect, and prepare your body for the sacred work of the dieta.
 The Flower Bath, made from healing plants, helps to purify and protect your spirit, while the Master Plant Sauna utilizes medicinal plants for a deep cleansing.
 An optional Vomitibo (plant purge) will also be available for those who feel called to a more intense detox.

-On June 2nd, we will have our first Ayahuasca ceremony, and ceremonies will take place every other night after that.
-Each ceremony will be held in the Maloca, following Shipibo tradition, with all participants sitting in complete darkness.
-Ceremony nights will begin with a gathering in the Maloca at 7:30 p.m., with the ceremony starting around 8:30 p.m.
-Between ceremonies, you will focus on your personal plant dieta, deepening your connection with the plant spirit you have chosen.
-These quiet days offer time for rest, solitude, and reflection, supporting your connection with the medicine.
+On June 2nd, we will hold our first Ayahuasca ceremony.
+Ceremonies will take place every other night in the Maloca, following Shipibo tradition, with all participants sitting in complete darkness.
+We will gather at 7:30 p.m., and the ceremony will begin around 8:30 p.m.
+On the days between ceremonies, you will focus on your personal plant dieta, drinking the plant medicine you have chosen in the morning and spending the day in solitude.
+These days are for rest, reflection, and strengthening your connection with the plant spirit.

-Retreat will be , you may choose to either fly home or continue exploring Peru.
-The integration process will continue for an additional month via Zoom support calls, offering ongoing guidance as you transition back into your everyday life.
+After the retreat you may choose to either fly home or continue exploring Peru.
+After the retreat and the completion of your dieta, support will continue in the weeks that follow through a series of three Zoom integration calls, offering continued guidance as you return to your everyday life.

 Please Note: The retreat itinerary is subject to change.
 While we strive to follow the outlined schedule, certain elements may be adjusted based on the flow of the group and the guidance of Maestra Olinda.
 Flexibility and openness to the unfolding process are key aspects of this transformative journey.